 In the Cedar Creek / City Center neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 32.1% of commuters carpool here, which is more than in 99.2% of all U.S. neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Cedar Creek / City Center neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Cedar Creek / City Center neighborhood have a highly unusual car ownership.
 25.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.5% of U.S. neighborhoods.

 Did you know that the Cedar Creek / City Center neighborhood has more English ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 25.8% of this neighborhood's residents have English ancestry.